Paranormality (book): Reception

 Astronomer and friend of Wiseman, Phil Plait reviewed the book on his Discover Magazine blog, and encouraged anyone interested in the paranormal to get the book.
 He found it entertaining and fun to read with many "flashes of dry British wit".
 Plait was not surprised by anything in the book regarding the methods and explanations of the paranormal, "but the sections where Richard discusses our brain were somewhat new to me and honestly fascinating.
 He (Wisemam) discusses how our senses inform our brain, and how these methods sometimes fail to represent reality faithfully."

 The Daily Texan writes that the book covers many different topics, but somehow "the book comes across as a coherent whole rather than as a scattershot overview", though at times the reviewer feels that Wiseman comes across as "a little too cutesy for his own good".
 The Journal of Parapsychology reviewed the book stating that "Wiseman is a good writer.
-His latest and several of his previous books also reveal that he possesses a sense of humour."
+His latest and several of his previous books also reveal that he possesses a sense of humor."
 The reviewer takes issue with Wiseman's statement that magicians are rarely believers in the paranormal, and faults Wiseman for not mentioning Rupert Sheldrake's experiments with a "psychic dog."
 The reviewer also questions giving credit to James Randi as being the expert on psychic research and not to people the reviewer feels are also experts.

 According to Barry Karr from the Center for Inquiry, Wiseman has not written a typical skeptic book wherein he seeks information in order to debunk paranormal phenomena.
-Wiseman feels that we can learn a lot about "'brains, behaviour and beliefs'" from why people believe in the paranormal.
+Wiseman feels that we can learn a lot about "'brains, behavior and beliefs'" from why people believe in the paranormal.

 The part of the book that interviewer Swoopy from the Skepticality podcast enjoyed most was the chapter that explained the history behind the spiritualist movement.
-She thinks that it is important to remind people that psychics today are using the same tricks from the mid 1850s when spiritualism was invented.
-She found the history of Michael Faraday's methods that he used during table-turning to see if people were consciously or unconsciously moving the table, or if something paranormal were happening, "fascinating".
+She thinks that it is important to remind people that psychics today are using the same tricks from the mid-1850s when spiritualism was invented.
+She found the history of Michael Faraday's methods that he used during table-turning to see if people were consciously or unconsciously moving the table, or if something paranormal was happening, "fascinating".
 Her next favorite chapter was Gef the talking mongoose.
 Wiseman added that there were people who did not want him to include the story of Gef in the book as it was not a paranormal story.
 Wiseman used the story as a "fun intermission between the meatier chapters".